 On this Labor Sunday, let us remember workers, locally and globally.

 In the U.S. today, it is hard not to notice the impact of poverty and wealth.
 Inequality is at a record high.
 The middle class is shrinking.
 Some 45 million people live in poverty and another 60 million people have incomes below what experts believe to be a minimally adequate level.
 (Poverty counts for each state are here).
+Food insecurity for seniors is a growing challenge.
 In total, about one-third of the population has too little income.
 Many others worry about their finances.

 But although millions struggle, the United States is a very wealthy country.
 Over the past 40 years as wages for many have fallen or stagnated and inequality has climbed, the economy as a whole has continued to flourish.
 Resources are plentiful.
 But when they are not shared with all people, the result is inequality, a condition that prevents us from living lives of wholeness as intended by God.